wp-plugins/bitcoin-news-ticker-widget/readme.txt

 = 1.0.5 =

 * Fixed JS issues

+= 1.0.7 =

+* Made feed manual from various news sources

 == Upgrade Notice ==

 = 1.0 =
+* Get the latest Bitcoin news stories on your site

+= 1.0.7 =

-* Get the latest Bitcoin prices on your site
+* Get the latest Bitcoin news stories on your site